Artem Dzyuba: International career

 After the retirement of Sergei Ignashevich and Igor Akinfeev from the national team, Dzyuba became the team's captain.
 On 9 June 2019, he scored four goals in a UEFA Euro 2020 qualifying match against San Marino which ended in a 9–0 home rout, with Russia recording their biggest ever win while he took his international tally up to 20 goals.
 On 10 October, he scored his 23rd international goal, overhauling fellow Roman Pavlyuchenko in the tally.

 On 8 November 2020, Dzyuba was dropped from the national team ahead of the Nations League matches against Moldova, Turkey, and Serbia, after an explicit video depicting him masturbating leaked and went viral.

 Artem Dzyuba with Russia in 2020.

 On 11 May 2021, he was included in the preliminary extended 30-man squad for UEFA Euro 2020.
 On 2 June 2021, he was included in the final squad.
 He played the full match in Russia's opening game against Belgium on 12 June 2021 as Russia lost 3–0.
 He played 83 minutes in Russia's second game against Finland on 16 June 2021 as Russia won 1–0, and assisted on Aleksei Miranchuk's winning goal.
 On 21 June, he played all 90 minutes of Russia's final game against Denmark, scoring Russia's only goal from a penalty kick.
 They lost 4–1, and Russia were eliminated from the competition.
 However, with that goal against Denmark, he equaled Aleksandr Kerzhakov's record of 30 goals as all-time top scorer of the national team.

-After a four year break from international duty, Dzyuba was re-called for the friendlies against Grenada and Zambia on March 2025.
+After a four-year break from international duty, Dzyuba was re-called for the friendlies against Grenada and Zambia in March 2025.
 He scored his 31st international goal against Grenada, overtaking Kerzhakov on the all-time national team goalscorer list.